Sustainability Analysis · Supply Chain ESG

 For sustainability & policy professionals

-The variation in risk across countries reveals a structural tension: the countries producing the most essential food commodities often have the least institutional capacity to meet the sustainability standards now required by importing markets.
-Effective supply chain sustainability requires more than compliance frameworks — it demands investment in supplier capacity building, transparent data infrastructure, and policy coherence between producing and consuming countries.
+The variation across countries reveals a structural tension: the countries producing the most essential food commodities often have the least institutional capacity to meet sustainability standards now required by importing markets.
+Effective supply chain sustainability requires investment in supplier capacity building, transparent data infrastructure, and policy coherence between producing and consuming countries.

 The core finding of this analysis is direct: supply chain ESG risk in food is concentrated, multi-dimensional, and now regulated.
-For any food company operating in the EU, understanding which sourcing countries carry which risks is no longer a sustainability ambition — it is the minimum baseline for regulatory compliance, credible ESG reporting, and responsible procurement strategy.
-The question is not whether to map this risk, but how granularly and how quickly.
+Brazil dominates on carbon and deforestation.
+Ethiopia and Ivory Coast carry the highest social risk.
+India and Thailand are the water stress stories that are routinely underestimated.
+And no country in this sample including Argentina, the lowest-risk origin is entirely free of EUDR compliance obligations.
+For any food company operating in the EU, understanding which sourcing countries carry which risks is no longer a sustainability ambition it is the minimum baseline for regulatory compliance, credible ESG reporting, and responsible procurement strategy.